-The tendered rate shall include full compensation for the supply and installation of the required type of plug top.
+The tendered rate shall include full compensation for the supply and installation of the required type and colour of plug top.

-AB.03.04 Replace conduit
+AB.03.04 Replace conduit (20mm and 25mm dia. galvanised steel)

 The unit of measurement shall be the linear meter of conduit supplied and installed.
 The tendered rate shall include full compensation for the supply and installation of the specified type and size of conduit, including all fixing accessories.